jmariconda/meteor-reactive-store/README.md

 });

-// Reactively get the root value of the store store.get()
+// Reactively get the root value of the store
+// This will rerun when inside of an active Tracker context and the root value changes (via set method) store.get()

 // Reactively get some deep value from the store
-// This will be rerun (if inside of an active Tracker context) whenever the value changes (directly or indirectly) store.get('some.deep.value')
+// This will rerun when inside of an active Tracker context and the value at the given path changes (directly or indirectly) store.get('some.deep.value')

 // Safe non-reactive get (if you do not know the field exists)